Garbaz/cedict-curses/README.md

 # CEDICT Curses

-Interactive analzing of a Chinese sentence and looking up words in the CC-CEDCIT dictionary.
+Interactive analyzing of a Chinese sentence and looking up words in the CC-CEDCIT dictionary.
 With Pinyin, Zhuyin and tone colors.

 ## __Features__